PHP-DI/Kernel/README.md

 ### Creating a module

-1. choose a module name, for example `blogpress`
+1. choose a module name, usually `app` when writing an application, or anything else when writing a reusable module
 1. create a resource directory in your package, usually `res/`
-1. map it with Puli, for example `puli map /blogpress res`
+1. map it with Puli, for example `puli map /app res`
 1. create as many PHP-DI configuration files as needed in `res/config/`

 That's it.
 Here is what your package should look like: